Malnutrition and micronutrient deficiencies among elderly persons attending University College Hospital, Ibadan: a pilot study

 Therefore, in the study, we assessed the prevalence of malnutrition and burden of micronutrient deficiencies, and the influence of gender on this burden among the elderly population attending a geriatric clinic in Ibadan.

-Objectives: to assess the prevalence of malnutrition among the elderly population attending a geriatric clinic in Ibadan; to assess the burden of micronutrient deficiencies among the elderly population attending a Geriatric clinic in Ibadan; to determine the influence of gender on the burden of micronutrient deficiencies among elderly population attending a geriatric clinic in Ibadan.
+To assess the prevalence of malnutrition among the elderly population attending a geriatric clinic in Ibadan; to assess the burden of micronutrient deficiencies among the elderly population attending a Geriatric clinic in Ibadan; to determine the influence of gender on the burden of micronutrient deficiencies among elderly population attending a geriatric clinic in Ibadan.

 Study design: this is a cross-sectional study among participants aged >60 years from the Oyo State community attending Chief Tony Anenih Geriatric Centre.

 Setting: the study was conducted at the Chief Tony Anenih Geriatric Centre located at the University College Hospital.
-The centre is a purpose-built centre to cater for the geriatric patient population.
+The centre is a purpose-built to cater for the geriatric patient population.

 Participants: the participants were consecutively recruited from our elderly patients attending the Chief Tony Anenih Geriatric Centre (CTAGC) located at the University College Hospital and who are also community-dwelling adults.
 The inclusion criteria were consenting participants aged ≥60 years who are not on admission while those not consenting and are inpatients were excluded.